 Pili and Sienna found their dream venue in an unexpected place — on Airbnb.
 They fell in love with the charming and classic New Mexico feel and the vineyard in the backyard, and when the host agreed to let them have their wedding there, they couldn’t wait to celebrate with 90 of their closest friends and family members.
-Love was in the air from the moment the brides started getting ready together to their last spin on the dance floor, and Chrisi K Photography was there to capture all the magic of Pili and Sienna’s sunny Albuquerque wedding.
+They sent out the invites right away and prepared for the big day.
+Love was in the air from the moment the brides started getting ready together to their last spin on the dance floor, and Chrisi K Photography was there to capture all the magic of Pili and Sienna's sunny Albuquerque wedding.

 The Love Story

 In 2014, Pili and Sienna spent six weeks in Arizona with Teach for America Corps where they taught summer school an hour outside of Phoenix.
 The two first bonded over long morning bus rides to campus and soon started finding excuses to see each other during the day.
 With one week left in the program before it was time to go back to their respective homes, Sienna took a chance and kissed Pili.
 “That’s when I knew she was the one,” Sienna says.
 “I remember how every part of me felt wrong saying goodbye to Pili that summer, and unfortunately fate wasn’t in our favor that year.”